The number of licences in force in the UK for the last ten financial years is shown below.

 BBC staff are eligible for concessions just like anyone else.
-Blind (severely sight-impaired) persons are eligible for a 50% concession on the licence fee, and persons aged 75 years or older are eligible for a free licence.
+Blind (severely sight-impaired) persons are eligible for a 50% concession on the licence fee, and persons aged 75 years or older who receive Pension Credit.
 The BBC doesn’t retain a list of staff members who receive concessions on their licence.

 The BBC has previously been reimbursed by the government for the cost of issuing free TV Licences to persons aged 75 years and older.
 However, under the government’s funding arrangements agreed in July 2015 this funding is being phased out.
-The Department for Work and Pensions provided £468 million in 2018/19 and will provide £247 million in 2019/20.
+The Department for Work and Pensions provided £468 million in 2018/19 and £247 million in 2019/20.

 The BBC doesn’t hold information on the number of people each year who reach 75 years old and become eligible for a free over 75 TV Licence.
 These figures may be available from the Department for Work and Pensions (opens in a new window).